WFLX: History

 As the 1990s approached, WFLX picked up Fox Kids programming in afternoons and phased out older sitcoms for talk and reality shows.
 After the 1993–1994 season, it was recognized as the "Fox Affiliate of the Year".
 In 1998, Malrite was purchased by Raycom Media.
 Shortly after the merge, ratings came out affirming that WFLX was one of Fox's highest affiliates in terms of network ratings, including bleed-over numbers into Miami/Fort Lauderdale to the south.
 In April 2002, WFLX was the first station in the West Palm Beach market to broadcast in high definition, carrying network programming in the format.

 In April 2005, Raycom tested The Tube Music Network, one of the first digital subchannel networks, on this station for three weeks.
 Raycom then announced on April 25, 2005, that it would be the launch station group for The Tube affiliating 29 stations.
 On October 1, 2007, The Tube ceased operations due to financial issues.

-WFLX discontinued regular programming on its analog signal, over UHF channel 29, at noon on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal remained on its pre-transition UHF channel 28.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 29.
+WFLX discontinued regular programming on its analog signal, over UHF channel 29, at noon on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal remained on its pre-transition UHF channel 28, using virtual channel 29.

 In March 2011, Raycom announced that WFLX would be operated through a shared services agreement with WPTV-TV, the NBC affiliate for the Treasure Coast owned and operated by E. W. Scripps Company.
 In addition to news content, which WPTV has produced for WFLX since the beginning of 2011 (see "News operation" below), WPTV will handle technical, promotional, and online operations for WFLX, along with possible production of local content outside of news.
 The stations will have separate sales departments; WFLX's sales team (which will remain separate from WPTV) will lease space at WPTV's studios on South Australian Avenue in downtown West Palm Beach.
 It was later announced that WFLX would vacate their existing studio in Riviera Beach at the end of May.